SAP/luigi/docs/luigi-compound-container-api.md

 ### locale

-The locale to be passed to the compound micro frontend
+The locale to be passed to the compound micro frontend.

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)